Ren294/E-Commerce-Analysis/README.md

 - **Data Provenance**: This feature allows you to trace the lifecycle of any data passing through the NiFi flow.
 It’s useful for debugging data anomalies.

 - **Back Pressure**: Monitor back pressure on queues to ensure data is being processed without delay.
-If back pressure is high, NiFi might need tuning or resource adjustments.
+If back pressure is high, `NiFi` might need tuning or resource adjustments.

 ### 4. Monitoring Spark Streaming with Kibana

-Spark Streaming processes real-time data and logs can be visualized and monitored using Kibana, a part of the ELK Stack (Elasticsearch, Logstash, Kibana).
+`Spark Streaming` processes real-time data and logs can be visualized and monitored using `Kibana`, a part of the **ELK Stack** (`Elasticsearch`, `Logstash`, `Kibana`).

-- **Access Kibana**: Open the Kibana dashboard by navigating to http://localhost:5601 (introduced in [Configure and Visualization with Kibana](#Visualization-with-Kibana)).
+- **Access Kibana**: Open the `Kibana` dashboard by navigating to http://localhost:5601 (introduced in [Configure and Visualization with Kibana](#Visualization-with-Kibana)).

-- **Create Index Pattern**: Create an index pattern to pull data from Elasticsearch, where Spark logs are stored.
+- **Create Index Pattern**: Create an index pattern to pull data from `Elasticsearch`, where `Spark` logs are stored.

-- **Dashboards**: Use pre-built or custom dashboards to monitor Spark Streaming job status.
+- **Dashboards**: Use pre-built or custom dashboards to monitor `Spark Streaming` job status.
 Look for:

   - **Job execution time**s: To identify slow tasks or jobs.

-  - **Error logs**: Filter logs to find any failures or errors in Spark jobs.
+  - **Error logs**: Filter logs to find any failures or errors in `Spark` jobs.

-  - **Log Search**: Use Kibana’s search functionality to filter logs by time, job ID, or error type, helping to diagnose issues.
+  - **Log Search**: Use `Kibana`’s search functionality to filter logs by time, job ID, or error type, helping to diagnose issues.

 ### 5. Monitoring Docker Containers with Docker Desktop

-- All components (Airflow, Kafka, NiFi, Spark, Cassandra, etc.) are running in Docker containers.
+- All components (`Airflow`, `Kafka`, `NiFi`, `Spark`, `Cassandra`, etc.) are running in `Docker` containers.
 Docker Desktop provides a central platform to monitor the health and performance of all containers.

-  - **Open Docker Desktop**: You can monitor the status of each container running in the environment from Docker Desktop.
+  - **Open Docker Desktop**: You can monitor the status of each container running in the environment from `Docker Desktop`.

   - **Container Health**: Check if any container is unhealthy, stopped, or restarting frequently.
 Each container’s resource usage (CPU, memory, and network I/O) can also be monitored.

   - **Logs**: Access real-time logs of any container to diagnose errors or failures.
-Logs can also be streamed to external monitoring systems like ELK or Prometheus for deeper analysis.
+Logs can also be streamed to external monitoring systems like `ELK` for deeper analysis.

-  - **Resource Management**: Docker Desktop provides an overview of how much CPU, RAM, and disk space each container is using.
+  - **Resource Management**: `Docker Desktop` provides an overview of how much CPU, RAM, and disk space each container is using.
 This helps in managing system resources efficiently.

     <center>
         <img src="image/Docker.jpg" width="900" />